Unity through the Gospel

 “God has bound everyone over to disobedience so that he may have mercy on them all” (11:32).

-This rich doctrinal focus is presented to call the believers to unity based on their common salvation.
+The larger purpose behind this rich doctrinal focus is to call the believers to unity based on a common salvation.
 The gospel they’ve been given transcends the most powerful earthly barriers of race, culture and tradition (cf. Ephesians 2:11-22).
 All of this leads to the main concerns of Romans 14-15 in view of the historical circumstances outlined above.

 This exquisite presentation of salvation is framed in a rich vocabulary.
-Where this vocabulary is absent, relationships never reach to their God-intended, joyful unity.
-Where the doctrine of salvation is not clearly understood, believers also more easily engage in wrongful disputes and disunity over disputable matters (see: Romans 14:1-3).
+Where this vocabulary is absent, relationships never reach their God-intended, joy and unity.
+Where gospel clarity is weak, believers are more likely to engage in wrongful disputes and disunity over disputable matters (see: Romans 14:1-3).

-If you have disunity in your Church, preach the gospel to them.
+If you have disunity in your Church the gospel is the best solution.
 Teach the book of Romans in the historical context explained above.

-For a Church to be joyfully united in “the unity of the Spirit” (Ephesians 4:3), it must have a shared vocabulary of Depravity (the story behind our story), Grace (our deliverance) and Glory (hope that transcends the hopelessness of a fallen world).
+For a Church to be joyfully united in “the unity of the Spirit” (Ephesians 4:3), it must have a shared vocabulary of Depravity (the story behind our story), Grace (our deliverance) and Glory (our transcending hope in the hopelessness of a fallen world).
 The book of Romans provides and defines the terms for all three.

 Steve Cornell